 Allsorts is run by a volunteer board of directors and part-time members of staff.
 There are still vacancies for board members if interested, please get in touch.

 In the club, Manager Carla Gallon very capably oversees our fantastic team.
-Playworkers Martin Mackenzie, Jade Buchanan and Lynn Cairns are in charge of the day to day running of the club, each bringing a bit of themselves to our programme of play.
+Playworkers Martin Mackenzie, Lauren Mackay and Jade Aspinall are in charge of the day to day running of the club, each bringing a bit of themselves to our programme of play.

-Our holiday programme Puddle Jumpers is created and delivered by staff who make it a fun and enjoyable experience during the holidays.
+Our holiday programme is created and delivered by staff who make it a fun and enjoyable experience during the holidays.

 Our ethos of providing creative, imaginative and challenging play experiences - outside where possible, and largely focussing on culture and heritage is based on our observations about how well children learn and engage when they are at play.